A-Strydom/cyberpunk-2048/README.md

 - **Normal**: 5x5 grid, balanced spawn probabilities (default)
 - **Hard**: 6x6 grid, higher probability of spawning 4s

-Difficulty preference is saved to localStorage and persists across sessions.
+Difficulty can be changed from the menu, and your preference is saved to localStorage and persists across sessions.

+## 🎲 Cheat Codes

+Activate special abilities by entering cheat codes:

+- **NETRUNNER**: Enter this code (case-insensitive) in the cheat menu to activate cheat mode
+  - Once activated, click or tap any tile to double its value
+  - Perfect for testing strategies or reaching higher scores
+  - Cheat mode resets when you restart the game

+Access the cheat menu from the main menu (☰) → **↯ CHEAT**.

 ## 🤖 Autodrive Mode

 The Autodrive AI uses an advanced heuristic algorithm that:

+- **Snake Pattern Strategy**: Keeps the highest tile in the bottom-left corner and builds in a snake pattern upward
-- **Corner Strategy**: Keeps the highest tile in the bottom-left corner
+- **Corner Strategy**: Maintains the highest tile in the bottom-left corner
 - **Smart Merging**: Prioritizes moves that create merges
 - **Monotonic Ordering**: Maintains decreasing values from bottom-left to top-right
 - **Game-Over Prevention**: Avoids moves that lead to dead ends
 - **Direction Preference**: Favors down and left moves for optimal positioning
+- **Smoothness Bonus**: Encourages smooth transitions and pattern maintenance

 ### Speed Control